jed/lave/README.md

 - lave then finds all expressions referenced more than once, and for each one, pulls the expression into a variable declaration, and replaces everywhere that it occurs with its corresponding identifier.
 This process of removing [dipoles][] converts the abstract syntax graph into a serializable abstract syntax tree.

-- finally, lave adds any assignment statements needed to fulfil circular references in your original graph, and then returns the expression corresponding to your original root value.
+- Finally, lave adds any assignment statements needed to fulfil circular references in your original graph, and then returns the expression corresponding to your original root value.

 ## Installation